-He’s still pretty active on social media, with three posts on Twitter from last night after I left Jack’s.
-They’re retweets.
-One is from a study by Johns Hopkins on TBIs in the USFL, another is from The Concussion Foundation, and another is from the New York Times on something called CTE.
-I click on each link and spend the next forty minutes reading through the articles.
-Then I spend another God-knows-how-long clicking on still more links, and falling fully down the rabbit hole of brain-related medical studies.
+He was still active on social media, with three posts on Twitter from last night after I’d left Jack’s.
+They were retweets.
+One was from a study by Johns Hopkins on TBIs in the USFL, another was from The Concussion Foundation, and another was from the New York Times on something called CTE.
+I clicked on each link and spent the next forty minutes reading through the articles.
+Then I spent another God-knows-how-long clicking on still more links, falling fully down the rabbit hole of brain-related medical research.

-I had known about TBIs, but CTE is a new term for me.
+I had known about TBIs, but CTE was a new term for me.
 Chronic Traumatic Encephalopathy.
-It’s a degenerative brain disorder associated with repeated head trauma.
+It was a degenerative brain disorder associated with repeated head trauma.
 Like, from years of playing a contact sport like football.
-From what I can decipher through all the medical jargon, your brain cells basically just start dying off.
+From what I could decipher from all of the medical jargon, your brain cells basically just started dying off.

-The most troubling study was from a Dr. Ann McKee published in the Journal of the American Medical Association.
-99% of the brains posthumously tested from former USFL players showed signs of CTE.
-She cautioned that there was a bias in the study, as CTE was suspected in many of the cases.
-But still.
+The most troubling study showed that nearly all of the brains posthumously tested from former USFL players showed signs of CTE.
+The author cautioned that there was a bias in the tests, as CTE was suspected in many of the cases, but still.
+Ninety.
+Nine.
+Percent.

-Another study, presented at the American Academy of Neurology, tested 40 ex-USFL players still living, using a combination of brain scanning technology and written and verbal tests.
+Another study examined a large number of ex-USFL players still living, using a combination of brain scanning technology and written and verbal exams.
 The results were…not great.
-The scans revealed that 40% had abnormal brain structures, 43% had damage to white matter in the brain – which, thanks to Google, I now know connects nerve cells between the brain’s regions – and 30% had damage to the structures that neurons communicate through.
+The scans revealed that 40% had abnormal brain structures, 43% had damage to white matter in the brain – which, thanks to Google, I now knew connected nerve cells between the brain’s regions – and 30% had damage to the structures that neurons communicate through.
 The other tests showed 45% had difficulty with memory and learning.
 And it didn’t even get into the behavioral aspect of CTE.

-Altogether, it’s a devastating disease, one that can’t even be properly diagnosed until an autopsy is performed.
-Among the symptoms associated with it are mood swings, memory loss, suicidal thoughts, problems with impulse control, and violent outbursts.
-Then there are the headaches and seizures.
-Their onset can vary between just a few years after the trauma, to decades later.
-It’s like living with a ticking time bomb in your head.
+Altogether, it was a devastating disease, one that couldn’t be properly diagnosed until an autopsy was performed.
+Among the symptoms associated with it were mood swings, memory loss, suicidal thoughts, problems with impulse control, and violent outbursts.
+Then there were headaches and seizures.
+The onset of symptoms could vary between just a few years after the trauma, to decades later.
+It would be like living with a ticking time bomb in your head.

 Oh, God.
 Ben.